 The accuracy of claimed weights and especially volumes varies (some massively).
 Actual capacities are around 25% greater than calculating length x width x height (explained here).
-Some of the claims about fabrics used also don’t stand up to scrutiny (there’s more in AMH8) and as ever, the definition of ‘waterproof’ remains fluid.
+Some of the claims about fabrics also don’t stand up to scrutiny (there’s more in AMH8) and as ever, the definition of ‘waterproof’ remains appropriately fluid.

 All of these bags are roll tops – an easily made and bomb-proof system.
-Some have lockable rack mounts, some have lockable opening, some have slash-proof fabric, but any of them can be secured to the bike with a wrap-around cable lock or wire net.
+Some have lockable rack mounts, some have lockable openings, some have slash-proof fabric, but any of them can be secured to the bike with a wrap-around cable lock or wire net.

 Randomly arranged manufacturers’ stock images below.